Do Go On - 396 - Rosemary Brown: A Musical Seance

 He's snazzy.

-Kyle in red.
+Kyle in Red.

 No.

-From Auckland, New Zealand, it's Evan Lansdowne.
+From Auckland, New Zealand, it's Evan Lansdown.

 More like Evan Touchdown.

-From, someone help me out with this one.
+Hands down my favorite, Evan, from someone help me out with this one.

 Poughkeepsie in New York, it's William Jago.